86Box/docs/hardware/machinespecific.rst

 .. rubric:: Freeway FW-6400GX

 * Hybrid motherboard supporting both Slot 1 and Slot 2 CPUs.
+* The maximum amount of RAM is limited to 2032 MB due to a BIOS bug with 2048 MB.
 * ACPI is disabled by default.
 It can be enabled through the *ACPI Aware O/S* option of the *Power Management Setup* menu on the BIOS setup.
 * Once enabled, ACPI does not work correctly if a VIA Cyrix III CPU is selected.
 See :ref:`brokenacpi` for more information.